 How to write a social media news release

-Once a company understands how to do a traditional press release, they can create a press release which follows the recommended structure of a press release and appeals to their social media audiences.
+Once a company understands how to do a traditional press release, they can create a press release that follows the recommended structure of a press release and appeals to their social media audiences.
 Ultimately, a well-written press release can affect how a company is perceived in its industry.

 Since running a business requires so much energy, startup founders can find themselves stretched a little thin when they add press releases to their overflowing to-do lists.
 In these cases, PR agencies like Pressfarm can step in to help them create newsworthy content that fits their brand message.

 Pressfarm is a public relations agency that works with companies to create everything, including press releases, creative media kits, and feature stories that help them tell a newsworthy story.
-All of Pressfarm’s packages give companies access to a media database where they use the powerful, filter-based search engine to sift through over 75,000 journalists and find their ideal media match.
+All of Pressfarm’s packages give companies access to a media database where they use the powerful, filter-based search engine to sift through over 1 million journalists and find their ideal media match.
 Their PR professionals also help with online press release distribution, increasing brand visibility in relevant search results across major search engines.

 Let us now look at the essential elements of a social media press release.

 The first sentence of any press release is the most important.
 It must be compelling enough to draw readers in.
-For a headline to draw media coverage through social media, it should contain frequently-searched keywords.
+For a headline to draw media coverage through social media, it should contain frequently searched keywords.
 With keywords in the headline, the release will reach the right audience.
 Secondly, it should not be too long because search engines generally only show less than 100 characters.
 Additionally, the headline needs to be informative enough to encourage readers to read the rest of the content.
 While it’s important to craft a compelling headline, it shouldn’t be misleading.
 If a headline contains exaggerations or blatant lies, it can hurt a company’s reputation.

 The first paragraph should present the highlights of the release.
-This part of the press release is where brands can either win a reader over or lose them to more interesting content.
+This part of the press release is where you can either win a reader over or lose them to more interesting content.
 For this reason, the first paragraph should clearly state the intention of the release and highlight why people should be interested in the company and brand.

-While the main facts should be captured in the first few paragraphs, providing a visual aid to illustrate the information can help a company gain media coverage.
+While the main facts should be captured in the first few paragraphs, providing a visual aid to illustrate the information can help you gain media coverage.
 Since people love visual content, creating exciting and visually creative content to get the point across could be the cherry on top of a perfect press release.

 5) About the company